VolaxYT/Valorion/README.md

-# Valorion-AntiSpamChat
+# Valorion-RandomTP

-Minecraft Plugin 1.7.10.
-Plugin is anti spam chat for Valorion server.
+Minecraft Plugin 1.7.10 for Valorion players.
+RandomTP is 100% plugin dev by Volax

-***© Volax, free use.***
+***©Volax, free use.***